 Notes: 1.
-Adjustments of joints Joints should be adjusted according to procedures included in the Q- dummy manuals 2.
-Instrumentation Instrumentation in the Q family of dummies shall be installed and calibrated according to procedures contained in the Q-dummy manuals
+Adjustments of joints Joints should preferably be adjusted according to procedures included in the Q- dummy manuals6 2.
+Instrumentation Instrumentation in the Q family of dummies shall preferably be installed and calibrated according to procedures contained in the Q-dummy manuals6 and the APTS manual